Houthis seize 'hostile' vessel off Yemen which Saudis say carried medical equipment | Law-Order

 The alliance has accused the Houthis of attacking shipping in the Red Sea, one of the world's busiest maritime lanes leading to the Suez Canal.
 The ship was hijacked off the western Yemeni port of Hodeidah, the coalition said.

 The Houthis' military spokesman said the vessel was carrying military equipment and engaged in "hostile acts targeting the security and stability of the Yemeni people".
-SPA said it was carrying equipment from a shuttered field hospital.
+The spokesman later added that the crew, "of different nationalities", were still on board.
+SPA said the vessel was carrying equipment from a shuttered field hospital.

-The United Kingdom Maritime Trade Operations (UKMTO) said late on Sunday it had received reports of an attack on a vessel near Yemen's port of Ras Isa, which lies slightly north of Hodeidah, and an investigation was underway.
-It was not immediately clear if it was the same attack.

 In an advisory issued at 2150 GMT, 0050 local time, UKMTO - part of Britain's Royal Navy - advised mariners to exercise extreme caution in the area.
 It put the vessel's position at approximately 23 nautical miles west of Ras Isa oil terminal in the Red Sea.

-The last attack near Ras Isa was in late 2019 when the Houthis briefly seized a Saudi-flagged ship and two South Korean vessels.
+The last attack near Ras Isa was in late 2019 when the Houthis briefly seized https://www.reuters.com/article/us-yemen-security-idUSKBN1XT2WD a Saudi-flagged ship and two South Korean vessels.
+(Writing by Ghaida Ghantous and Raya Jalabi; Editing by Jacqueline Wong, Robert Birsel and Nick Macfie)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)